 Best time of year to see New Zealand penguins

 In general, July to March is the best time of year to see penguins in New Zealand, depending on the species.
 They tend to spend more time ashore during their breeding season, but remember to view from a distance.
 Do not disturb the birds.

 - Little penguin: June to March (most of the year), they waddle ashore in the safety of darkness.

 - Yellow-eyed penguin: August to April (although April is moulting season)

-- Fiordland-crested penguin: July to November (and they sometimes return during moulting season from mid-January to early March.
+- Fiordland-crested penguin: July to November (and they sometimes return during the moulting season from mid-January to early March.